zhukovdm/smartwalk-docs/content/adm.md

 This environment is intended primarily for developers and testers.
 It enables controlling parts of the system independently.

 There are *four* system components involved in the setup: the frontend, backend, database, and routing engine.
 The first two run directly in the terminal, while the last two are Docker containers.
-The table below summarizes their roles and port mapping.
+The table below summarizes their roles and the mapping of system ports.

 | Component | Ports             | Role                                  |
 |-----------|-------------------|---------------------------------------|